There’s nothing better than watching a scary movie in a packed theater.

 This Netflix original proves some of the best horror movies offer the easiest gimmicks.
 Here, it’s a deaf woman trying to stay one step ahead of a home intruder.

 Think about it.
 We’ve seen dozens of similar stories before.
-Here’s the ingenius twist: what if our hero or heroine couldn’t hear the villain’s footfalls, let alone a creaking door or shattered glass?
-Death seems inevitable, no?
+Here’s the ingenious twist: what if our heroine couldn’t hear the villain’s footfalls, let alone a creaking door or shattered glass?
+Death seems inevitable for a hearing impaired Final Girl, no?

-FAST FACT: Star Kate Siegel, married to director Flanagan, co-wrote the script.
+FAST FACT: “Hush” star Kate Siegel is not only married to director Flanagan but she also co-wrote the film’s script.